-At the topic level, there are optional diagnostic tests that might be used either as pre-tests or post-tests for all courses up through Basic Math and Pre-Algebra (a single course).
+At the topic level, there are optional diagnostic tests that might be used either as pre-tests or post-tests for all courses up through Algebra II.
 As pre-tests, you can find out if your child already knows a topic and can skip to the next grade level in that particular stream.
 You can also use either test as a final exam when a student has completed the lessons within that topic.
-There are two forms of diagnostic tests: standard or comprehensive.
+There are three forms of diagnostic tests: short, standard, or comprehensive.
 Both tests draw from the same bank of questions, but comprehensive tests present about twice as many questions as do the standard tests.
 Diagnostic tests will tell the parent or teacher what a student knows or needs to learn, but the program doesn't automatically prescribe a grade level or course based on the tests.

 On the menu, directly under the diagnostic tests are the lessons for that topic.
-When there are no diagnostic tests at upper levels, the menu just lists the lessons.
-Simply click on the first lesson and start.
+Since there are no diagnostic tests for Pre-Calculus and Calculus, simply click on the first lesson and start those courses.

 Each lesson begins with a brief tutorial that runs from four to nine minutes.
 Tutorials use colorful graphics and animations with Patrick Murray’s voice-over explanation.
 The consistency of hearing just one voice makes this program feel more personal and predictable than some other programs where the style of presentation and the voice-overs frequently change.
 Murray’s Australian accent is very understandable.
-Murray and the written material in the program both occasionally use Australian (British) vocabulary and images with which students in the U.S. might not be familiar such as colour rather than color and images of a cricket bat and ball.
-This is not a huge issue, but students will likely encounter something unfamiliar at one point or another.
-Interestingly, the program uses U.S. currency, at least at kindergarten level.
-I notice that the screen tells me that the program is loading the U.S. Version, so they have clearly made some changes to the program reflecting the location of the user.
-The staff at CTC Math tell me that the program has been available in the U.S. for less than a year at this point, and they are continually making changes in regard to issues like this.
+The program uses U.S. currency in the U.S. Version, but I expect that the program for those in at least Great Britain and Australia uses those countries' currencies.

 Lessons teach in small increments with plenty of practice on each topic.
 The program allows students to go back and repeat lessons or jump ahead to a different topic if that is helpful.

 You can print out a one-page summary of each video tutorial for handy reference or review if you wish.
 Unfortunately, there is only one tutorial for each topic, so if a student doesn't grasp a concept as presented in that tutorial, they don't have another option.
 Parents will need to watch for this.
 If a student seems to be missing a particular concept, they might need to use something besides CTC Math to teach that particular concept.
-CTC has added weekly review sets of problems which should help you spot weak areas right away.
+CTC includes printable weekly review sheets with 26 problems.
+These reviews should help you spot weak areas right away.